imor/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 ## Test Your Understanding

-* What is the estimated write amplification of leveled compaction?
+- What is the estimated write amplification of leveled compaction?
-* What is the estimated read amplification of leveled compaction?
+- What is the estimated read amplification of leveled compaction?
-* Is it correct that a key will only be purged from the LSM tree if the user requests to delete it and it has been compacted in the bottom-most level?
+- Is it correct that a key will only be purged from the LSM tree if the user requests to delete it and it has been compacted in the bottom-most level?
-* Is it a good strategy to periodically do a full compaction on the LSM tree?
+- Is it a good strategy to periodically do a full compaction on the LSM tree?
 Why or why not?
-* Actively choosing some old files/levels to compact even if they do not violate the level amplifier would be a good choice, is it true?
+- Actively choosing some old files/levels to compact even if they do not violate the level amplifier would be a good choice, is it true?
 (Look at the [Lethe](https://disc-projects.bu.edu/lethe/) paper!)
-* If the storage device can achieve a sustainable 1GB/s write throughput and the write amplification of the LSM tree is 10x, how much throughput can the user get from the LSM key-value interfaces?
+- If the storage device can achieve a sustainable 1GB/s write throughput and the write amplification of the LSM tree is 10x, how much throughput can the user get from the LSM key-value interfaces?
-* Can you merge L1 and L3 directly if there are SST files in L2?
+- Can you merge L1 and L3 directly if there are SST files in L2?
 Does it still produce correct result?
-* So far, we have assumed that our SST files use a monotonically increasing id as the file name.
+- So far, we have assumed that our SST files use a monotonically increasing id as the file name.
 Is it okay to use `<level>_<begin_key>_<end_key>.sst` as the SST file name?
 What might be the potential problems with that?
 (You can ask yourself the same question in week 3...)
-* What is your favorite boba shop in your city?
+- What is your favorite boba shop in your city?
 (If you answered yes in week 1 day 3...)

-We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.
+We do not provide reference answers to the questions; feel free to discuss them in the Discord community.

 {{#include copyright.md}}